Dustin Johnson's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Dustin Johnson.

-Dustin Johnson is a celebrated American professional golfer, known for his powerful drives and impressive record.
-He has secured two major championships: the 2016 U.S. Open and the 2020 Masters Tournament, setting a record score at the latter.
-Johnson has also achieved six World Golf Championships victories, placing him second only to Tiger Woods in this category and is the only player to win each of the four World Golf Championship events.
-Since 2022, he has been a participant in The LIV Golf League.
+Dustin Johnson is a highly accomplished American professional golfer known for his powerful drives and consistent play.
+He has secured two major championships, winning the 2016 U.S. Open and the 2020 Masters Tournament with a record-breaking score.
+Johnson also boasts an impressive record in World Golf Championships, with six victories, second only to Tiger Woods.
+Notably, he is the only player to have won all four WGC events.
+Since 2022, Johnson has been a prominent player in the LIV Golf League.

-In January 2018, it was mentioned that Dustin Johnson fell one shot short of David Duval's record nine-stroke win at the event in 1999.
+In January 2018, Dustin Johnson fell one shot short of David Duval's record nine-stroke win at the event in 1999.

 October 2008: Won First PGA Tour Event

-In October 2008, Dustin Johnson won his first PGA Tour event, the Turning Stone Resort Championship in upstate New York.
+In October 2008, Dustin Johnson won his first PGA Tour event, the Turning Stone Resort Championship.

-From 2008 onward, Dustin Johnson was consistently ranked in the top 10 for driving distance on the PGA Tour.
+In 2008, Dustin Johnson was ranked in the top 10 annually in driving distance on the PGA Tour, a streak that lasted until 2020.

-During the final round of the 2009 Masters Tournament, Dustin Johnson became only the second person in Masters Tournament history to eagle consecutive holes, finishing the 2009 season ranked 15th on the PGA Tour money list.
+During the final round of the 2009 Masters Tournament Dustin Johnson became only the second person in Masters Tournament history to eagle consecutive holes.
+He finished the 2009 season ranked 15th on the PGA Tour money list.

 February 2010: Defended AT&T Pebble Beach National Pro-Am Title

-In February 2010, Dustin Johnson successfully defended his AT&T Pebble Beach National Pro-Am title, defeating David Duval and J. B. Holmes.
+In February 2010, Dustin Johnson birdied the final hole to successfully defend his AT&T Pebble Beach National Pro-Am title, defeating David Duval and J. B. Holmes.

 In 2011, Dustin Johnson won The Barclays, beating Matt Kuchar by two strokes.
-It was his second 54-hole tournament victory of his career, after the 2009 AT&T Pebble Beach National Pro-Am; the tournament was shortened due to the threat of Hurricane Irene.
-Also, it was Johnson's second FedEx Cup playoff event win, after the 2010 BMW Championship.
+The tournament was shortened to 54 holes due to the threat of Hurricane Irene.

 2013: Won Hyundai Tournament of Champions and WGC-HSBC Champions